Mei-Ramew Weaves: Eri Weaving

 Meghalaya produces three out of the four varieties of silk available in the world.
 They are – Eri; locally known as Ryndia, Muga and Mulberry.
 The Eri worm is reared not merely for silk production but also for its food value.
 The cocoon of an Eri worm is more resilient than the other varieties.

-NESFAS is currently working with weavers with the support of experts to produce high quality stoles that will be showcased during the Indigenous Terra Madre 2015.
+NESFAS is currently working with weavers with the support of experts to produce high quality Eri products and they were also showcased at the Indigenous Terra Madre 2015.